mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

    and the other three spectra are the imaginary parts.

 This can also be done with the spectra of the data effectively concatenated and converted into a single image.
-The reconstructed data is then obtained by converting the image back to data copied for each spectrum and applying the adjustments.
+The reconstructed data is then obtained by converting the image back to data, copying for each spectrum and applying the adjustments.

 This is done by setting the *PerSpectrumImage* property to *false*.